-View of Hogan Butte Voter investments in the East Buttes Gresham open space bond Gresham has a long history of public support for protecting its diverse natural features.
+Voter investments in the East Buttes

+Gresham open space bond

+Gresham has a long history of public support for protecting its diverse natural features.
 The earliest Gabbert Butte preservation and park planning dates back to the 1990 City of Gresham Open Space Bond Measure, where Gresham voters approved \$10.3 million in general-obligation bonds to purchase park sites, wetlands, buttes, greenways and stream corridors for preservation.

-Through this bond measure the City was able to purchase and protect land on Gresham Butte, Gabbert Butte, Hogan Butte, and along Butler Creek.
-Natural area bonds and levy This 1990 City open space bond measure set the stage for future investments through the Metro-led Regional Natural Areas Bond Measures in 1995 and 2006.
-Those bond measures protect large patches of upland habitat in the East Buttes.
+Through this bond measure the City was able to purchase and protect land on Gresham Butte, Gabbert Butte, Hogan Butte and along Butler Creek.

+Natural area bonds and levy

+Gresham's 1990 open space bond measure set the stage for future investments through the Metro-led regional natural areas bond measures in 1995 and 2006.
+Funding from these bond measures helped protect large patches of upland habitat in the East Buttes.
 Forests along headwater streams protect water flowing into Johnson Creek for fish and wildlife that rely on cool, clean water.
 For people in east Multnomah County and Clackamas County, the voter-protected lands contribute to a sense of place, a backdrop of Pacific Northwest forests, places of respite and opportunities to benefit from nearby nature.

-The region's voters passed an operating levy in 2013 (renewed in 2016), which enables continued investments in taking care of and inviting the public to enjoy Metro-managed parks and natural areas throughout the region; and also supports local communities through partnerships and grants.
+The region's voters passed an operating levy in 2013 (renewed in 2016), which enables continued investments in taking care of and inviting the public to enjoy Metro-managed parks and natural areas throughout the region, and also supports local communities through partnerships and grants.

-Planning for parks, trails and open space This master plan builds on previous efforts by the City and Metro to plan for Gabbert Butte and the surrounding areas.
+Planning for parks, trails and open space

+This master plan builds on previous efforts by the City of Gresham and Metro to plan for Gabbert Butte and the surrounding areas.

-Gresham Parks, Trails & Natural Areas Master Plan (2009) The Gresham Parks, Trails and Natural Areas Master Plan put forth a vision to develop a sustainable, high-quality park system.
-Walking and biking trails were identified as a top need, and the top two priorities for spending tax dollars included: developing walking/biking trails, and upgrading neighborhood parks.
-In 2015, Gresham's Paths and Trails Master Map was developed and included as "Appendix J" of the Parks, Trails and Natural Areas Master Plan.
+Gresham Parks, Trails & Natural Areas Master Plan (2009)

+The Gresham Parks, Trails and Natural Areas Master Plan put forth a vision to develop a sustainable, high-quality park system.
+Walking and biking trails were identified as a top need, and the top two priorities for spending tax dollars included developing walking and biking trails and upgrading neighborhood parks.

+In 2015, Gresham's Paths and Trails Master Map was developed and included as Appendix J of the Parks, Trails and Natural Areas Master Plan.
 The plan includes conceptual trail connections throughout the buttes in Gresham, and this project is the next step to making some of those trail connections a reality.

-Hogan Butte Nature Park & Regner Road Neighborhood Park Master Plan Report (2008)
+Hogan Butte Nature Park and Regner Road Neighborhood Park Master Plan Report (2008)

-This plan, adopted by Gresham City Council in 2008, primarily focuses on planning for nature park development on nearby Hogan Butte, but it also includes a plan for Regner Road Neighborhood Park (formerly referred to as South Central Neighborhood Park).
-The plan identified a park on the southeast part of the Regner Road site, in the general area where new parking and entrance to Gabbert Butte are proposed.
+This plan, adopted by

+Gresham City Council in 2008,

+primarily focuses on planning

+for nature park development

+on nearby Hogan Butte, but it

+also includes a plan for

+Regner Road Neighborhood

+Park (formerly referred to as

+South Central Neighborhood

+Park).
+The plan identified a

+park on the southeast part of

+the Regner Road site, in the

+general area where new

+parking and entrance to

+Gabbert Butte are proposed.

 Gabbert Hill Natural Area Land Management Plan (2010)